 Usually when this occurs in action games, you have butted up against a wall, while the platform glides beneath it.
 This makes sense.
 That said, I suppose when you can teleport between doorways with the aid of mystical crystals, it’s probably not worth quibbling over what logically should and shouldn’t happen.

-…of course I will anyway because I’m a hopeless pedant.
+Of course, I will anyway because I’m a hopeless pedant.
 His level of exertion just isn’t concordant with the output.
-Hercules’ motion is stilted and sluggish, while there is a consistent lag between joystick movement and the corresponding response on screen.
+Hercules’ motion is stilted and sluggish, while there is a consistent lag between joystick movement and the corresponding response on-screen.
 The upshot is you’re left vulnerable to attack from lowly adversaries that would be child’s play to dispatch if you could only turn to face them swiftly enough.
 If you realise mid-jump that nothing good will come of it, your sprite isn’t sufficiently agile to pull back or take evasive action.
-In effect every move has to be weighed up with careful deliberation, and ultimately, precise execution… a luxury rarely afforded in an action game of this nature.
+In effect, every move has to be weighed up with careful deliberation, and ultimately, precise execution… a luxury rarely afforded in an action game of this nature.

 It hardly helps your cause that you are incapable of crouching and firing simultaneously, or jumping vertically.
 This is due to the inconceivable way the controls have been entirely mapped to a single button joystick.

 You place an object in your inventory by ducking down in front of it and pressing the fire button.
 Once you have selected an empty slot, you release the fire button and stand up.
 It doesn’t take a rocket surgeon to imagine that this mechanism could conflict with your involuntary reflexes mid-battle.
-Of course whilst perusing your inventory at an inopportune moment, you’d be rendered catatonic and defenseless just long enough to be swamped with enemy projectiles… and that dear readers can be bad for your health.
+Of course whilst perusing your inventory at an inopportune moment, you’d be rendered catatonic and defenceless just long enough to be swamped with enemy projectiles… and that dear readers can be bad for your health.

 Why not have Hercules collect objects simply by walking into them?
 You could access the inventory later by hitting a keyboard key without torpedoing any core platforming game-play mechanics.
-The only benefit of this keyboard-o-phobia I can suggest is it would allow the player to sit back on their sofa, six feet away from the lounge-based computer as they control the sprite on a 60 inch LCD wide screen TV.
+The only benefit of this keyboard-o-phobia I can suggest is it would allow the player to sit back on their sofa, six feet away from the lounge-based computer as they control the sprite on a 60 inch LCD widescreen TV.
 Like me, I’m sure this is exactly the configuration you had as a kid in 1991.

-Dropping an object to make room in your four slot inventory works in the same fashion.
+Dropping an object to make room in your four-slot inventory works in the same fashion.
 You crouch down, press fire until you’ve highlighted the desired object and then stand up again to release it.
-The dilemma that should immediately become apparent is that your four slot inventory can only really be relied upon to carry three objects because the highlighted item will always be ejected when you stand up, whether that’s your intention or not.
+The dilemma that should immediately become apparent is that your four-slot inventory can only really be relied upon to carry three objects because the highlighted item will always be ejected when you stand up, whether that’s your intention or not.